awsdocs/aws-systems-manager-user-guide/doc_source/parameter-create-console.md

 1. For **Type**, choose **String**, **StringList**, or **SecureString**\.
    + If you choose **String**, the **Data type** field appears\.
 If you are creating a parameter to hold the resource ID for an Amazon Machine Image \(AMI\), select `aws:ec2:image`\.
 Otherwise, leave the default `text` selected\.
    + If you choose **SecureString,** the **KMS Key ID** field appears\.
 If you don't provide a KMS customer master key \(CMK\) ID, a CMK ARN, an alias name, or an alias ARN, then the system uses `alias/aws/ssm`, which is the AWS managed CMK for Systems Manager\.
 If you don't want to use this key, then you can use a customer managed CMK\.
-For more information about `SecureString` parameters, see [SecureString parameters](sysman-paramstore-securestring.md)\.
 For more information about AWS managed and customer managed CMKs, see [AWS Key Management Service Concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) in the *AWS Key Management Service Developer Guide*\.
 For more information about Parameter Store and KMS encryption, see [How AWS Systems Manager Parameter Store Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html)\.
    + When creating a `SecureString` parameter in the console by using the `key-id` parameter with either a customer managed CMK alias name or an alias ARN, you must specify the prefix `alias/` before the alias\.
 Here is an ARN example:

      ```